library(tidyverse)

 library(multcomp)

-When the homogeneity of variance assumption is violated for a one-way ANOVA, a Welch’s ANOVA can be conducted in its place.
-However, one limitation for the Welch’s ANOVA is that it is restricted to data with only one explanatory factor (i.e. one-way between-subjects designs).
-This guide covers how to test for normality, homogeneity of variance and how to conduct a Welch’s ANOVA.
+When the homogeneity of variance assumption is violated in a one-way ANOVA, a Welch’s ANOVA can be conducted in place.
+However, one limitation for the Welch’s ANOVA is that it is restricted to data with only one independent variable or factor (i.e. one-way between-subjects designs).
+The following covers how to test for normality, homogeneity of variance and how to conduct a Welch’s ANOVA.
 The same example data from the one-way ANOVA are used here.

 Prepare the data